socialdrones/designreview/design-concerns/ddc/displays.md

 [Daedalus: A sUAV for Human-Robot Interaction](2014_Arroyo_Daedalus.md) by Dante Arroyo, Cesar Lucho, Julissa Roncal, and Francisco Cuellar in *HRI*

 - Human-robot interaction can be improved by giving the robot the faculty to perform different emotional states through a communication interface.
-- Subjects were not always consistent for each interpretation that comprehended head movements and eye color.

 [Midair Displays: Concept and First Experiences with Free-Floating Pervasive Displays](2014_Schneegass_PerDis.md) by Stefan Schneegass, Florian Alt, Jürgen Scheible, and Albrecht Schmidt in *PerDis*